flightphp/core/README.md

-If you want to inspect the matching route information, you can request for the route object to be passed to your callback by passing in `true` as the third parameter in the route method.
+If you want to inspect the matching route information, you can request for the route object to be passed to your callback by passing in `true` as the third parameter in the route method or by including `'pass_route' => true` inside the array you can pass as third paramter.
 The route object will always be the last parameter passed to your callback function.

-Legacy (default):

 ```php
 Flight::route('/', function($route){